URL path: Index page // Kryptopyrrole

 • Abnormal function of motor neurons

-Recent studies have linked an increase in kryptopyrrole to other conditions, such as increased plasma histamine, allergies, immune system disorders, and intestinal dysbiosis.
-In addition to reducing zinc and vitamin B6, high levels of kryptopyrrole cause a decrease in the levels of vitamins C and B3 (niacin) as well as serotonin.
+Recent studies have linked increased kryptopyrrole to other conditions, such as increased plasma histamine, allergies, immune system disorders, and intestinal dysbiosis.
+In addition to reducing zinc and vitamin B6, high levels of kryptopyrrole cause a decrease in the levels of vitamins C and B3 (niacin) and serotonin.

-Restoring the levels of vitamins and minerals that are lacking, improves patients' symptoms while reducing the levels of kryptopyrrole in patients' urine.
+Restoring the deficient vitamins and minerals improves patients' symptoms while reducing the levels of kryptopyrrole in patients' urine.

 Share it